Getting Started

 Ray provides actors to allow you to parallelize an instance of a class in Python or Java.

-When you instantiate a class that is a Ray actor, Ray will start a remote instance
+When you instantiate a class that is a Ray actor, Ray starts a remote instance

 of that class in the cluster.
 This actor can then execute remote method calls and